MaxPreps National Basketball Player of the Year awards

-At the end of each season since 2006, MaxPreps has recognized the top high school basketball players in the United States with MaxPreps National Player of the Year honors going to the top male and female performers.
-In addition to the overall players of the year, the website recognizes top players from each class by naming a MaxPreps National Junior of the Year, Sophomore of the Year, and Freshman of the Year.
-The awards are typically announced in early April.
+The MaxPreps National Basketball Player of the Year is an award given to the best high school basketball players in the United States by MaxPreps.
+It has been awarded at the end of each season since 2006, going to the top male and female performers.
+In addition to the overall players of the year, they recognize top players from each class by naming a MaxPreps National Junior of the Year, Sophomore of the Year and Freshman of the Year.
+They also give a "State Player of the Year" award to the best player in each of the fifty U.S. states and D.C.